 – We got company. – Alyana said.

-– Where? – I asked with one eyebrow broken, when she twisted her head and cramped her lips to a line.
+– Where? – I asked with one eyebrow broken when she twisted her head and clamped her lips to a line.

 – Two men among the pillars of a bank.
 A woman near the fountain.
 They are so many.
 Oh, my God, they are looking for the Photographer too. – Alyana pulled back to her normal and gave a long gaze at the clamoring mass that oozed right.

-In a slow walk, Matt was flanking the group of agents that waited commands.
-Sofia, at her usual, moved like a cat in a coat that followed her waist line and complemented the red lips on a slightly pale face she got from training in numerous temples.
+In a slow walk, Matt was flanking the group of agents that waited for commands.
+Sofia, at her usual, moved like a cat in a coat that followed her waistline and complemented the red lips on a slightly pale face she got from training in numerous temples.

 – They saw through you.
 Radio scramble is on.
 Watch out for guns. – Ray warned us when a bearded agent grinned at me and pulled out a gun.